Ozanyurdakul98/Ozanyurdakul98/README.md

 I've tried to write every repo readme explenational about what tech I used, so for further information about that you can look it up

+#### Working on ⤵
+- <strong>(Next.js) Capstone-Project!!</strong>  <a href="https://github.com/Ozanyurdakul98/capstone-project
+">Repo here |</a>
+A Platform for Music-Service-Provider like music-producer or recording-studio owner to create their digital bussines-cards, which then can be compared by users. it's like "ebay-kleinanzeigen" for local music-services/service-providers

 #### The real thing's ⤵
 - <strong>(React.js)</strong> Color Saver App <a href="https://color-saver-react-app.vercel.app">| live here |</a> <a href="https://github.com/Ozanyurdakul98/color-saver-react-app
 ">Repo here |</a>